 (>$3,000/£3,000) - You won the lotto and are going all-in on gaming.

 Building your own PC opens the door to creating a beautifully unique system that you'll be proud to display at your battlestation.
-There's a certain amount of satisfaction that comes from building your own gaming PC that you really won't find elsewhere.
-That being said, saving money and personalization is great, but the DIY route certainly isn't for the faint of heart.
+There's a definite satisfaction that comes from building your own gaming PC that you really won't find elsewhere.
+That being said, personalization is great, but the DIY route certainly isn't for the faint of heart.

-Things have also gotten easier over the years thanks to modern manufacturers like NZXT finding ways to simplify and streamline the build process.
-However, even for a seasoned builder, the entire process can take some time and has the potential to cause quite a headache if something goes wrong.
+Even for a seasoned builder, however, the entire process can take some time and has the potential to cause quite a headache if something goes wrong.
 This is where prebuilt gaming PCs really shine.

 Buying Your PC

-When you pay the premium to configure or purchase a prebuilt PC, you are paying for more than just the parts.
+When you pay to configure or purchase a prebuilt PC, you are paying for more than just the sum of its parts.
 You are paying for warranty service, support, and the peace of mind that your system was put together and tested by professionals.
+And that it will work the moment you pull it out of the box.
 These are some of the things we value highly when it comes to prebuilt gaming PCs.

 Some might consider it vain, but another great reason to purchase a prebuilt is actually the design.
-Prebuilts like the Alienware Aurora R7 or Corsair One use completely unique in-house chassis you wouldn't be able to purchase when building it yourself.
-You can take some comfort in knowing that these systems were designed and built specially to house your configuration.
+Prebuilts like the Alienware's Aurora (opens in new tab) designs, or the beautiful Corsair One (opens in new tab), use completely unique in-house chassis you wouldn't be able to purchase when building yourself.
+You can take some comfort in knowing that these systems were designed and built specifically to house your configuration.

 Best of all, you don't have to worry about cable management with options like these.
 Some companies will even offer competitive pricing that can actually rival building it yourself in some cases.
 However, you do tend to lose out on quite a bit of customization from those.